quruma/Friday-Voice-Assistant/README.md

 Pandas (>= 0.18.
 0)
 ```

-Personally, i have these version of libraries
+I have these versions installed:
 ```
 vosk (0.3.42)
 pyttsx3 (2.90)